dotnet/designs/proposed/standard-ci-env-variables.md

 ## Support from CI Services

 This plan will only work if CI services decide to support these environment variables.
 An important question is whether CI services have similar environment variables already.
 The table below suggests that the information we need is already available.
+An arbitrary sample of CI services were picked for this exercise.

 | Environment Variable | VSTS | Travis CI| AppVeyor | Circle CI |
 | -------------------- | ---- | -------- | -------- | --------- |